eluckie/mr-robogers-neighborhood/README.md

 Code: beepBoop(10);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!"]

-Test 6: "If a number includes a 2, it should replace that with 'Boop!' regardless if there's additional numbers, including a 1"
+Test 6: "It should replace all numbers that include the number 2 with 'Boop!' regardless of if there's additional numbers in the input, including a 1"
 Code: beepBoop(15);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Beep!", "Beep!", "Beep!"]

-Test 7: "If a number includes a 3, it should replace that with 'Won't you be my neighbor?' regardless if there's additional numbers, including a 1 or 2"
+Test 7: "It should replace all numbers that include the number 3 with 'Won't you be my neighbor?' regardless of if there's additional numbers in the input, including a 1 or 2"
 Code: beepBoop(15);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!", "Beep!"]